tigusigalpa/monica-api-php/README.md

 ### Chat with Images (Vision Models)

-Vision-capable models like GPT-4o can analyze and discuss images.
-Here are examples of how to upload images to chat:
+Vision-capable models like GPT-5 and GPT-4o can analyze and discuss images.
+Here are examples of how to upload images to
+chat:

 #### Upload Image from File